Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 **Compare:** [naviboard.de newsgroup](http://www.naviboard.de/vb/showthread.php?t=60385)

 Raster maps and DEM (**D**igital **E**levation **M**odel) data are supported in QMS via corresponding VRT files.
 Several VRT files can be used.
-It is up to the user to organize the files in a proper way.
+It is up to the user to organize the files properly.

 - - -
 [Prev](DocFaqRouting) (Routing) | [Home](Home) | [Manual](DocMain) | [Top](#) | (Troubleshooting QMapShack) [Next](TroubleShooting)